What is IR35 and what does it mean for contractors?

 Does IR35 apply to limited companies?

-What this means for you if you are a contractor working through a limited company, is that you must understand how the legislation works and apply best practice to ensure it doesn’t apply to you.
-This means you must meet HMRC’s definition of self-employment by making sure your work is project based, you are not managed by anyone on the client-side, you haven’t offered exclusivity to any clients and you have contracts linked to durations based on completion of services, as opposed to a continuous relationship.
+If you are a contractor working through a limited company, you must understand how the legislation works and apply best practice.
+This means you must meet HMRC’s definition of self-employment by making sure your work is project based, you are not managed by anyone on the client-side, you haven’t offered exclusivity to any clients and you have contracts linked to completion of services, as opposed to a continuous relationship.

 If your contract is deemed to be inside IR35, it is possible to continue working through a limited company.
 Your client will have to deduct income tax and NIC for this contract.